HemantGangwar/kubernetes-rhel/README.md

-worker | Tasks specific to Kubernetes Worker node setup. deployment | Deployment-related tasks for cluster nodes. post-deployment | Validation and cleanup tasks after cluster deployment.
+worker | Tasks specific to Kubernetes Worker node setup. deployment | Deployment-related tasks for cluster nodes. post-deployment | Validation and cleanup tasks after cluster deployment. always | Logs the start and end of the deployment process.

 ### Run specific tags: